ThomasEhling/Weight_Standardization/README.md

 # Weight_Standardization
 Weight Standardization Analysis with Keras

-Weight standardization is a new regalurization technique that can outperform Batch Normalisation on micro batches, while reaching the same performance on large batches.
+Weight standardization is a new regularization technique that can outperform Batch Normalisation on micro batches, while reaching the same performance on large batches.

 **The original research paper :**
   Siyuan Qiao Huiyu Wang Chenxi Liu Wei Shen Alan Yuille : “Weight Standardization” (2019)